marian-stanciulica/Foodybite/README.md

 }
 ```

-In this manner, I can introduce multiple retries of the requests until I end up loading the data from the local store.
+In this manner, I can introduce multiple retries of requests until I end up loading the data from the local store.
 For now, I only try the network request once and then I fetch the data from cache.

 ```swift
 lazy var nearbyRestaurantsServiceWithFallbackComposite = NearbyRestaurantsServiceWithFallbackComposite(